We knew we wanted to kick our Japan trip with an extended stay in Tokyo, and research brought us to our second destination, Hakone.

 Hakone (pronounced ha-kone-eh) was a unique experience.
 It’s great for the adventure-seeking-mildly-outdoorsy-types.
 My style?
 Retrospectively speaking, probably not.
 But, hey, it’s good to try new things, right?

 Don’t let me discourage you, though.
 Hakone does have a lot to offer.
-There are few main attractions that draw people to the area, and all of them are unlimitedly accessible using the Hakone Free Pass.
+There are a few main attractions that draw people to the area, and all of them are unlimitedly accessible using the Hakone Free Pass.
 We opted for a 2-day pass, as we were only there for one full day and two nights.
-We got to Hakone via the JR pass, on board the Shinkansen (otherwise known as the ‘bullet train’) which was absolutely WILD.
+We got to Hakone via the JR pass and on board the Shinkansen (otherwise known as the ‘bullet train’) which was absolutely WILD.

 The Hakone Shrine